Roger Bennett (journalist): Other sports

 Empowered by the popularity of the Men In Blazers football coverage, Bennett and Men In Blazers, along with his production partner, Jonathan Williamson, have gone on to create content on NFL, golf, where they cover the British Open and The Presidents Cup, and the NHL.

 Men In Blazers on Ice

 In 2019, Men in Blazers debuted Men in Blazers on Ice, where Bennett sat down with NHL stars to talk through their careers and the lessons they have learned along the way.
 The first season featured PK Subban and Alex Ovechkin.
-Season two premiered in the spring of 2020 and featured interviews with T.J.
-Oshie, Auston Matthews, Ryan O'Reilly, Tampa Bay Lightning coach Jon Cooper, and Victor Hedman.
+Season two premiered in the spring of 2020 and featured interviews with T. J. Oshie, Auston Matthews, Ryan O'Reilly, Tampa Bay Lightning coach Jon Cooper, and Victor Hedman.

 Live tours

-Every summer, Bennett and Davies tour the nation playing a stream of live tours which bring together footballing loving Americans in a theater setting with guests including Waka Flocka, Sam Darnold, and Julie Ertz.
+Every summer, Bennett and Men in Blazers co-host Michael Davies tour the nation playing a stream of live tours which bring together footballing loving Americans in a theater setting with guests including Waka Flocka, Sam Darnold, and Julie Ertz.
 The tours were the subject of a "Real Sports" feature on HBO.